Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Spectral estimates in quasidiscs

 We can use their restrictions $\varphi|_{\mathbb D}$ to the unit disc $\mathbb D$.
 Images can be very exotic quasidiscs.

 If $a>0$ then mappings $\varphi(x,y)=(ax+f(y),\,\frac{1}{a}y)$ have similar properties.

-In this case we obtain lower estimates of the first non-trivial Neumann eigenvalues of the divergent form elliptic operator $L_A$ in $A$-quasiconformal $\beta$-regular domains via the Poincar\'e constant for the unit disc $\mathbb D$.
+In this case we obtain lower estimates of the first non-trivial Neumann eigenvalues of the divergent form elliptic operator $L_A$ in $A$-quasiconformal $\beta$-regular domains via the Sobolev-Poincar\'e constant for the unit disc $\mathbb D$.

 0.2cm